josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/canvas_item_shader.md

 ### NORMAL

-Similarly, if a normal map is used in the [CanvasTexture](https://docs.godotengine.org/en/stable/classes/class_canvastexture.html#class-canvastexture), Godot uses it by default and assigns its value to the built-in NORMAL variable.
+Similarly, if a normal map is used in the [CanvasTexture](https://docs.godotengine.org/en/stable/classes/class_canvastexture.html#class-canvastexture), Godot uses it by default and assigns its value to the built-in `NORMAL` variable.
 If you are using a normal map meant for use in 3D, it will appear inverted.
-In order to use it in your shader, you must assign it to the NORMAL_MAP property.
-Godot will handle converting it for use in 2D and overwriting NORMAL.
+In order to use it in your shader, you must assign it to the `NORMAL_MAP` property.
+Godot will handle converting it for use in 2D and overwriting `NORMAL`.

 ```
 NORMAL_MAP = texture(NORMAL_TEXTURE, UV).rgb;